timnyborg/redpot-unchained/docs/app-structure.md

   tests.py
   urls.py
   utils.py
   views.py
 ```

 ## datatables.py
 Contains:

  * `django_tables2.Table` classes used in the application's views
  * `django_filters.FilterSet` classes used with those tables (typically for searching).
 If the number of filters grows
    too large, it could be split into a filter_sets.py

 ## fixtures/
 Contains:

-* YAML or JSON files containing table data to make the application work on a new database. _e.g._ status tables, type tables,
+* YAML or JSON files containing table data to make the application work on a
-  HESA tables like Nationality or Ethnicity.
+  new database. _e.g._ status tables, type tables, HESA tables like Nationality
+  or Ethnicity.
+The names should indicate the model, _e.g._ `nationality.yaml`
+* YAML or JSON files containing fake table data needed for any integration
+  tests. _e.g._ a tutor record and module record in order to test tutor
+  payments.
+The names should begin with `test_` and indicate which sort of
+  tests they're used for, _e.g._ `test_tutor_payments.yaml`.

+    **Note:** it's probably better to use factory_boy than test fixtures, where possible

 ## forms.py
 Contains: